charmplusplus/charm/doc/charm++/manual.rst

     "root":
     {
         "pe": 0,
-        "strategies": ["GreedyRefine"]
+        "strategies": ["Greedy", "GreedyRefine"]
     }
   }

-Creating a 3-level tree that uses the Greedy strategy at process level and the GreedyRefine strategy at the root:
+Creating a 3-level tree that uses the Greedy strategy at the process level and the GreedyRefine strategy at the root, which runs only every three
+steps:

 .. code-block:: json